-Any self-respecting introvert shut to door of their homes to visitor as quickly as you can say ‘up with the drawbridge’, and gazed in calm satisfaction at their empty calendars.
-Behind their masks and sunnies, they hid smile that they were no longer recognised on the rare occasions they left the house, and they crossed their fingers that awkward hand shakes and hugs were a thing of the past.
+As news of the pandemic broke, any self-respecting introvert shut to door of their homes to visitor as quickly as you can say ‘up with the drawbridge’, and gazed in calm satisfaction at their empty calendars.
+Behind their masks and sunnies, they hid smiles of satisfaction at the prospect that awkward hand shakes and hugs might be relegated to the past.

 Extroverts, on the other hand, began counting down the days until they could get to the pub, throw a bash to celebrate their missed birthday and return to their rightful place by the water cooler at their offices.
 Don’t even talk about the distress of working from home for an extrovert … or their introverted partners who shared their new office space.

 Being firmly in the former camp, notwithstanding my love of an occasional dinner party, I know that when we return to some kind of normality, I will miss many of the introvert-friendly benefits of lockdown.

 I never felt as heard as when I listened to Sammy J singing Goodbye My Lockdown, which lamented the end of the introverts’ paradise that has been social isolation.
 The song, while hilarious, also reflected a personality that was all-too familiar to many who love any excuse to stay the hell at home.

 I have a feeling that some of my favourite literary introverts would also have approved of lockdown.
 For some, it was not so far removed from their norm.

 I don’t imagine that the life of Where the Crawdads Sing’s Kya would be any different to the life that she already knew, where she enjoyed the company of the swamp wildlife more than that of the townspeople.